RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 DataPointCreationMode.INTERPOLATE   # find the interpolation between the closest inside and outside points at the edge
 ```

+`use_model_correction`: a boolean value which determines if the offset model's correction functions are used to correct
+the timestamps.
+If False, uses the best offset for correction.
+The default value is `True`

 _[Table of Contents](#table-of-contents)_

 ### Creating Data Windows